apache/fluo-muchos/conf/templates/README.md

-Aside from the configuration differences described above, which impact the `launch` phase, all other muchos operations behave the same in template mode as is in default mode
+Aside from the configuration differences described above, which impact the `launch` phase, all other muchos operations behave the same in template mode as in default mode